-There are also cards that earn points that can be used in a variety of ways, including transferring to a number of airline and hotel partners.
-These cards are extremely valuable for building points and putting those points into programs whose balances need to be built up for a specific award redemption.
+There are also credit cards that earn points that can be used in a variety of ways, including transferring to a number of airline and hotel partners.
+These cards are extremely valuable for building transferable points, the accumulation of which can make achieving your travel goals that much easier.

-The Chase Ultimate Rewards program is an example of this, and the Chase Sapphire Preferred card is widely considered one of the best Miles and Points starter cards.
+The Chase Ultimate Rewards program is an example of this, and the Chase Sapphire Preferred card (which earns Ultimate Rewards points) is widely considered one of the best Miles and Points starter cards.